-In contrast, if no complementary sets are smaller than size K, 19 then a very different longrun outcome obtains: Starting from any prior, society's information acquisitions eventually approximate the optimal frequency.
+approximate the optimal frequency.
 Thus, even though agents are short-lived ("myopic"), they end up acquiring information efficiently.
-We mention that the conclusion of part (b) can be strengthened to $m_i(t) - \lambda_i^ \cdot t$ being bounded as $t \to \infty$ (see Online Appendix F.1).
+We mention that the conclusion of part (b) can be strengthened to $m_i(t) - \lambda_i^ \cdot t$ being bounded as $t \to \infty$ (see Online Appendix B).
 Thus, in particular, signals outside of the efficient set \mathcal{S}^ are observed only finitely often.
-This result provides a stronger sense in which society's information acquisitions will be asymptotically efficient, under the stated assumptions on the signal structure.
+This result provides a stronger sense in which society's information acquisitions will be asymptotically efficient under the stated assumptions in part (b) of Theorem 1.

-We provide a brief intuition for Theorem 1, in particular for the importance of the number K. Recall that each agent chooses the signal whose marginal value-reduction of posterior variance of ω -is highest.
-Thus, if signal acquisitions eventually concentrate on a set \mathcal{S} , two properties must hold.
-First, all signals in the set must repeatedly have their turn as "most valuable," so that agents do not focus on a strict subset of \mathcal{S} .
-This condition requires that the long-run outcome is a complementary set, where (by definition) all sources are critical to the value of the set.
+We now provide a brief intuition for Theorem 1, and in particular for the importance of the number K: Since each agent chooses the signal whose marginal value (reduction of posterior variance of ω) is highest, any set S on which signal acquisitions concentrate must satisfy two properties.
+First, all signals in the set must repeatedly have their turn as "most valuable," so that agents do not focus on a strict subset of S. This condition requires that the long-run outcome is a complementary set, where (by definition) all sources are critical to the value of the set.